Who are 100 Women Who Care?

 Our Santa Cruz giving circle

 Sandy Skees brought the idea home to Santa Cruz the fall of 2009 after a visit with her mother, who belongs to a chapter in Ohio.
-For information giving circles or how to start one of your own, contact Sandy.

 For more information on membership, please contact membership chair Mary Talpas.
 Everyone is welcome to join 100 Women Who Care Santa Cruz—please feel free to come to a meeting before joining to find out if the group is right for you.